Prospect Explorers Playgroup

 - 2019 – Crayon Power moves into Kristen’s home and becomes licensed as a New York State certified Group Family Daycare.
 The Prospect Explorers programs and Explorative Learning Labs program both finish in June and are discontinued to make space for new offerings.

-- 2018 – Kristen and Prospect Explorers curriculum co-creator, Amanda Everich, travel to Reggio Emilia, Italy to join in the International Study Group and be immersed in the Reggio Emilia approach.
+- 2018 – Crayon Power Teachers travel to Reggio Emilia, Italy to join in the International Study Group and be immersed in the Reggio Emilia approach.

-- 2017-2019 – Crayon Power invites Co-creator of the Prospect Explorers curriculum, Amanda Everich, to offer forest school and art-based preschool programs under the CP umbrella.
-The Explorative Learning Labs program operates on Tuesdays for homeschooling/unschoolers.
+- 2017-2019 – Crayon Power integrates Prospect Explorers curriculum to offer forest school and art-based preschool program into their curriculum.
+The Explorative Learning Labs program operates on Tuesdays for homeschooling/unschooled children between the ages of 5 -13.

 - 2016 – Explorative Learning Labs curriculum is added to Crayon Power’s programs and is offered to homeschooled children ages 7-13.